arnoldsandoval/frontend-take-home/README.md

 ### Code Review

 I conducted a self-review prior to submission as a quality check and to identify areas for improvement.
-You can see it here `LINK TO CODE REVIEW`
+You can see it here: [Pull request #1: feat: completed exercise after 8 hour time limit](https://github.com/arnoldsandoval/frontend-take-home/pull/1#pullrequestreview-3103473970)

 ## Getting Started